katereiss/visual-word-embeddings/MVP.md

 Additions will include the following:
 - Error message if a word is not in the vocabulary
 - Using TensorBoard UI instead of Plotly
-- Slider that allows the user to choose the nearest 5-50 words
+- Add other models, allow user to choose model
 - Improve speed